AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-engagement-programs/remove-a-member-from-an-engagement-program.md

 ---
 # Remove a Member from an Engagement Program {#remove-a-member-from-an-engagement-program}

 Oops!
 How did those people get in there?
-You can remove members from an engagement program with the **Change Program Status** flow step.
+You can remove members from an engagement program with the **[!UICONTROL Change Program Status]** flow step.

 >[!TIP]
 >